Raicuparta/ditching-facebook-friends-with-js/README.md

 More laughing reactions means that's the funny friend.
 The one with the most angry reactions is the controversial one.
 And so on.
 Simple!

-Obviously counting manually is out of the question; I need to automate this task.
+Counting manually is out of the question; I need to automate this task.

 # Getting the data

 Scraping the chats would be too slow.
-I think there's an API, but it looks scary and the documentation has too many words!
+There's an API, but I don't know if it would work for this.
+It looks scary and the documentation has too many words!
 I eventually found a way to get the data I need:

 ![Facebook data download page](https://i.imgur.com/4kquCab.png)